 - When compared to shared hosting, VPS provides extensive customizability and performance.

-- Since you have your own server and no one else hosts his/her websites in your provision, you can have deep level of security and privacy.
+- Since you have your own server and no one else hosts his/her websites in your provision, you can have a deep level of security and privacy.

 - After all, VPSs are less expensive than fully-fledged dedicated servers.

 However, often times, newbies who are about to upgrade to VPS get confused between a couple of names.
 That is Managed VPS and Unmanaged VPS.
 It also seems that even some experienced professionals find difficulty in choosing between these variants of VPS.
 In this post, we will have an analysis of VPS in both categories.
 So, you would know which one you should choose to suit your requirement and convenience!

 First of all, we will have a comparison between Managed and Unmanaged Virtual Private Servers.
 This will help you clear those doubts you have in mind.
 And, I will start with an introduction to both, shall I?